FelixRilling/colo.rs/README.md

 **WIP, use at your own risk!**

-This is a personal project that I use to learn the Rust language.
+This is a personal project that I use to learn the Rust programming language.

 ## Introduction